-After any crash or impact (especially on a carbon bike), have your bike shop thoroughly inspect your bicycle.
+After any crash or impact, have your bike shop thoroughly inspect your bicycle.
 Damage to your bicycle may not be readily visible.
 Repair any problem before riding again or take the bicycle to your bike shop for service.

 Plan ahead